Page cover

 Public Input

 Up to each locality (generally not required).
-Only the of local governments that have opted into Option B’s are required to seek public input on uses of their shares.
+Only the minority of local governments that have opted into Option B’s collaborative, strategic planning process are required to seek public input on uses of their shares.

 No opportunities available (not required)